 8 Students, 2 Teachers Killed In Santa Fe High School Shooting

-After the chaos of a deadly school shooting parents, relatives and friends scramble to find their loved ones.
+After the chaos of a deadly school shooting, parents, relatives and friends scramble to find their loved ones.
 Meanwhile, authorities set about the work of providing medical attention to the wounded and identifying the bodies of those who are killed.

-Here's what we know about the eight students and two teachers who died at the hands of the suspected shooter — 17-year-old Dimitrios Pagourtzi — during the 15-minute assault at Santa Fe High School in Texas on Friday.
+Here's what we know about the eight students and two teachers who died during the 15-minute assault at Santa Fe High School in Texas on Friday.

 The attack is the the worst school shooting since 17 people were killed at Marjory Stoneman Douglas High School in Parkland, Fla., two months ago.

-Note: An earlier version of this story misspelled Jared Conard Black's name as Jared Conrad Black.